CSR/SustainabilityCSR ・ Sustainability

 -

-We identified the expected risks and opportunities, and qualitatively evaluated the magnitude of their impact as low, medium, or high.
+We identified the expected risks and opportunities, and qualitatively evaluated the magnitude of their impact, categorizing them as high, medium, or low.

-We considered the transition risks and opportunities based on the 1.5°C scenario, which is expected to have a significant impact, and the physical risks and opportunities based on the 4°C scenario, and summarized our measures and strategies for addressing these risks and opportunities (Tables 2 and 3).
+We assessed transition risks and opportunities based on the 1.5°C scenario, which is expected to have a significant impact, and physical risks and opportunities based on the 4°C scenario.

 Table 2 Transition Risks, Opportunities, and Strategies (Mainly 1.5°C Scenario)